 - Comprehensive Transportation Program.
-The State should fully fund and maintain the 1999 comprehensive transportation program that includes local input and participation as a key component.
-In addition, we support the adoption and implementation of a new comprehensive transportation program upon the expiration of the 1999 program. - Transportation Safety.
+We support the adoption and implementation of a new comprehensive transportation program. - Transportation Safety.
 The State should work in cooperation with local governments to continue to provide safe roads and bridges within the State of Kansas. - Development Infrastructure.
 Because transportation infrastructure is critical to the community development activities of cities, we support the continued maintenance and expansion of the transportation infrastructure in the State of Kansas. - Airport Funding.
 We support the continued use of state economic development dollars (EDIF funds) to enhance airport facilities and services. - Transportation Development Districts.
 We support the continued ability of cities to establish transportation development districts in order to provide for the transportation infrastructure needs in the community. - Recreational Trails.
 We support the development of recreational trails, including rails to trails projects, and oppose state and federal legislation that would make such development more burdensome or costly.

 City employees are the foundation of effective city government.
 City governing bodies must have the authority to develop local personnel policies in order to attract and maintain a high quality public workforce.

 - PEERA/Collective Bargaining.
-We oppose any legislation that would remove the local option provision from the Public Employer-Employees Relations Act.
+We support the current statutory process in the Public Employer-Employees Relations Act.
 We oppose any federal or state mandate which would require collective bargaining at the local level. - KPERS/KP&F. We support achieving a fully funded public employees retirement system within a reasonable period of time.
 The local KPERS system should remain separate from the state and school retirement system.
 The system should accumulate sufficient assets during members' working lifetimes to pay all promised benefits when members retire. - Personnel Mandates.
 We oppose state and federal mandates involving public personnel. - Workers Compensation.
 We support reasonable and just benefits for employees injured within the course and scope of their public employment, and effective enforcement of the workers compensation act to eliminate payment of unjustified benefits. - Prevailing Wage.
 We oppose federal and state prevailing wage mandates. - Health Care & Other Benefits.
 We support cooperation and active study of ways to relieve the financial burden of securing employee health care coverage, including the continued option for cities to participate in the state health care program.